thacherT1D/webdevstuff/Javascript_and_the_Browser/Intro_to_the_DOM.desc.md

 **What does this give us?**

 Since we are assigning the [DOM node](https://developer.mozilla.org/en-US/docs/Web/API/Node) - `<p id="main">Just a paragraph...</p>` - to a variable, we now have a reference to it.
-With the node in hand, we can now access its content (tags, attributes, inner text - **what are these?**), manipulate/change any part of it (attributes, inner text, etc.), move it, or remove it altogether.
+With the node in hand, we can now access its content (tags, attributes, text content), manipulate/change any part of it (attributes, text content, etc.), move it, or remove it altogether.
 JavaScript gives us this power!

-Any node within the [document](https://developer.mozilla.org/en-US/docs/Web/API/Document), the root node, can be accessed via JavaScript. **What if we wanted to target (or access) the list?**
+Any node within the [document](https://developer.mozilla.org/en-US/docs/Web/API/Document), the root node, can be accessed via JavaScript.

 Without an `id` attribute, we need to use a different [method](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementsByTagName)...

 ## `getElementsByTagName`

 The [`getElementsByTagName()`](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementsByTagName) method returns a collection/array of nodes.
 These collections are "live", which means that if you add a new HTML element to the collection, it will also be added to the DOM.
-You can treat the collection just like you would a normal JavaScript array.

 Add the following code to your JavaScript file: